Paladin Defense Group, Inc.

 Acts of Terrorism

-Definition | The unlawful use of force or violence against persons or property to intimidate or coerce a Government, the civilian population, or any segment thereof, in furtherance of political or social objectives.
-Violent, criminal acts committed by individuals and/or groups who are inspired by, or associated with, designated foreign terrorist organizations or nations (state-sponsored)
+Acts of Terrorism: Terrorism is defined as the unlawful use of force or violence against individuals or property to intimidate or coerce governments, civilians, or specific groups in pursuit of political or social goals.
+This includes violent, criminal acts by individuals or groups linked to foreign terrorist organizations or state sponsors.

 Domestic Terrorism